jewettaij/visfd/doc/doc_filter_mrc.md

 *Note:* Oversegmentation can be reduced by performing a Gaussian blur on the image to remove small, insignificant local minima beforehand.
-(This algorithm is usually only applied to images that have been smoothed or filtered in advance.)
+(This algorithm is usually only applied to images that have been smoothed or filtered in advance to prevent oversegmentaion.)

+*Note: If you save the resulting image in .MRC/.REC file format, you can use either the "print_mrc_stats" program, or the "header" program (distributed with IMOD) to find the brightest voxel in the image.
+This number equals the number of basins in the image.*

 ### -watershed-threshold  threshold

-If the "**-watershed-threshold**" argument is also supplied, then voxels whose intensity exceeds *threshold*, will be assigned to the *number of basins (whose depth lies below this value) + 1*.
+If the "**-watershed-threshold**" argument is also supplied, then voxels whose brightness passes the *threshold* value, will be assigned to the *number of basins (whose depth lies below this value) + 1*.
-(Since this is an impossible value, these will be the brightest voxels in the image.
+(Since this is an impossible value, these will be the brightest voxels in the image.)
- IE. They will have the highest intensity.)

-### -watershed-maxima

-This performs watershed segmentation starting from maxima instead of minima.
+*Note: If you save the resulting image in .MRC/.REC file format, you can use either the "print_mrc_stats" program, or the "header" program (distributed with IMOD) to find the brightest voxel in the image.
+Voxels in the resulting image whose brightness equals this number fall into this category.*

 ### -watershed-hide-boundaries